 In his 2003 HBR article Tihamer von Ghyczy discussed the use of metaphors in strategic planning.
 (Full disclosure in 2003 I took his course at Darden.)
 Specifically, he is most interested in the use of evolutionary metaphors.
 How we might describe business ideas in biological terms.

-One overarching point he makes is that you shouldn’t seek to find metaphors that are correct.
-Metaphors are never precisely correct and trying to shoehorn the world into the metaphor is only going to fail.
-Selection in business isn’t the same as natural selection and so treating the two as identical is problematic.
-That said we may benefit from using selection as a source of ideas about how business works.
+One overarching point he makes is that you won’t find metaphors that are correct.
+Metaphors are never precisely correct.
+Trying to shoehorn the world into the metaphor is only going to fail.
+Selection in business isn’t the same as natural selection.
+This means treating the two as identical is wrong.
+That said, we may benefit from using the concept of selection.
+This can be a great source of ideas about how business works.

-The point here is that even though biological evolution doesn’t work that way it doesn’t mean acquired charatertistics can’t be used when thinking about how business works.
-As von Ghyczy says (2003, page 93) “…in a well-run insurance company, one must assume that individual agents and offices are pefectly capable of adopting beneficial characteristics and sharing them with other offices.”
+The point here is that even though biological evolution doesn’t work one way it doesn’t mean the idea can’t be useful.
+The idea of acquired characteristics can be used when thinking about how business works.
+As von Ghyczy says (2003, page 93) “…in a well-run insurance company, one must assume that individual agents and offices are perfectly capable of adopting beneficial characteristics and sharing them with other offices.”

 Read: Tihamer von Ghyczy (2003) The Fruitful Flaws of Strategy Metaphors, Harvard Business Review, September, page 86-94